 Cooking for older adults is a task typically undertaken by carers.
 However, Food Train is not a regulated Care Provider and were more in interested in taking a community based approach to this unmet need.
 Upon researching and investigating a number of different models Food Train settled on neighbourhood cooking concept that would use an online platform whereby volunteers could be matched with an older neighbour living in their local area with whom they could share an extra portion of their home cooked food.

 Food Train attracted funding from the Scottish Government and Rank Foundation to bring Meal Makers to life, and the project was officially launched in Dundee as a pilot in August 2014.
-It very quickly proved to be a huge success and has quickly expanded into Glasgow in January 2015, Perth and Kinross in November 2015, Renfrewshire in January 2016, Edinburgh in March 2015, Stirling in December 2016, West Lothian in January 2017, Scottish Borders in March 2017 and North Ayrshire in August 2017, clearly demonstrating our ability to successfully transfer the model geographically.
+It very quickly proved to be a huge success and has quickly expanded into Glasgow in January 2015, Perth and Kinross in November 2015, Renfrewshire in January 2016, Edinburgh in March 2015, Stirling in December 2016, West Lothian in January 2017, Scottish Borders in March 2017, North Ayrshire in August 2017, Fife in January 2018 and Dumfries and Galloway in March 2018, clearly demonstrating our ability to successfully transfer the model geographically.
 We will continue to roll Meal Makers out across Scotland.